techquest/cordova-payment-plugin-2/README.md

 * Use Sandbox Client Id and Client Secret got from the Sandbox Tab of the Developer Console after signup (usually you have to wait for 5 minutes after signup for you to see the Sandbox details) everywhere you are required to supply Client Id and Client Secret in the remainder of this documentation
 * In your code, override the api base as follows

+* **Important**: Perform the above step at your application startup to prevent async timing issues

 ```javascript
     function init(){
         var userDetails = {